johandebeurs/alfred-mstodo-workflow/README.md

 Search and browse tasks
 -----------------------

-The `wl-search` command allows you to search tasks by keyword or browse by list.
-To seach within a list, use the same *wl-search My List: some query* syntax as when entering a task.
+The `td-search` command allows you to search tasks by keyword or browse by list.
+To seach within a list, use the same *td-search My List: some query* syntax as when entering a task.

 #### Default search view
 ![search](https://cloud.githubusercontent.com/assets/507058/14915653/9e9716d6-0de2-11e6-8cc6-b098136752fd.png)